Disclosures provide you with domestic abuse information we hold on an individual

 Domestic abuse or violence disclosure guidance

-Disclosures will only be given to the person best placed to protect the potential victim and who needs to know the details in order to keep them safe.
-For example, if you are a third party applicant who is worried about the safety of someone else, you may not necessarily be the best person to receive the information.
+Disclosures will only be given to the person best placed to protect the potential victim and who needs to know the details to keep them safe.
+For example, if you are a third party applicant who is worried about the safety of someone else, you may not be the best person to receive the information.

 You can use disclosures to;

 - keep children and those involved safe

 - ask for advice on how to keep yourself safe.

 Domestic abuse or violence disclosure applications can be made by;